If you’re looking for somewhere to see seals in California then you’re in the right place.

 Check out the seals at SeaWorld San Diego in the video below:

-Where To See Seals In Los Angeles
+Where To See Seals & Sea Lions In Los Angeles

 Aquarium Of The Pacific

-Aquarium Of The Pacific is an aquarium located in Long Beach where you can see seals swimming around.
+Aquarium Of The Pacific is an aquarium located in Long Beach where you can see seals and sea lions swimming around.
+There’s plenty of other animals to see here too.

 Address: 100 Aquarium Way, Long Beach, CA 90802